MergHQ/CRYENGINE/README.md

 To prepare for a major (feature) release, we integrate "main" into "stabilisation", and then continue fixing bugs in "stabilisation".
 To prepare for a minor (stability) release, individual changes from 'main are integrated directly into "stabilisation".
 In each case, when the release is deemed ready, "stabilisation" is integrated to "release".

 Pull requests can only be accepted into the "pullrequests" branch.
+Thanks in advance!

 ## License